 You are a health and nutrition coach.
 Can you explain how that works?

 In addition to nutrition, we work on the big picture of health.
-So we’ll also work on getting enough sleep, exercise and stress as well.
+So we’ll also work on sleep, exercise, and stress.
 You can learn more about my approach here.
-Also, I work with clients all over the country over the phone, Skype, or in person in the Denver, Colorado area.
+Also, I work with clients all over the country over the phone or via Skype, as well as in-person in the Denver area.
 If you’re interested in learning more, I offer a free 30 minute consultation.

 In addition to not making the healthiest food choices while grieving, it isn’t uncommon that people grieving fall into patterns of over-eating or under-eating.
 Does nutrition coaching address things like that too?